Annual Awards of Excellence are now open for entries! Scroll down for more information and the entry form…

 Who can enter?

 Young people (aged 20-26) and working full-time in the UK as chefs, pastry chefs or waiters.
-Each entrant must submit an essay and (for chefs) a recipe ahead of a skills test within each discipline.
+Each entrant must submit a C.V. headshot photo and answer three questions.

 A full list of past Annual Awards of Excellence winners can be seen here: AAE past winners 1988 -2019